HIP-1195: Hiero hooks and an application to allowances

 - The payer will never be charged for more gas than a gas limit they set at the hook reference point.

 We propose the same gas price for EVM hook execution as for other contract operations.
 However, unlike contract calls, which are charged purely in gas, hook executions are already “gated” by the fee of their triggering transaction.
 So it makes sense to reduce the intrinsic gas cost of their execution.
-We propose adding two more properties to give this effect while keeping it customizable for Hiero network operators.
+We propose adding another network property to give this effect while keeping it customizable for Hiero network operators.

 Rent collection